Yamato-Security/sigma-to-hayabusa-converter/README.md

 # Authors

-This document was created by Zach Mathis (@yamatosecurity) and translated to Japanese by Fukusuke Takahashi.
+This document was created by Zach Mathis (@yamatosecurity) and translated to Japanese by Fukusuke Takahashi (@fukusuket).

-The research for the registry and network connection category differences as well as the `sigma-to-hayabusa-converter.py` tool implementation and maintenence is done by Fukusuke Takahashi.
+The `sigma-to-hayabusa-converter.py` tool implementation and maintenence is done by Fukusuke Takahashi.

 The original conversion tool that relied on the now-deprecated sigmac tool was implemented by ItiB (@itiB_S144) and James Takai / hachiyone(@hach1yon).